obotx/open-source-robotics/README.md

 - reducing children's work
 - fewer robotic jobs done by humans
+- less inequity

+**160 million children are working.**
-child labor has increased exponentially over the course of the past four years, according to UNICEF and ILO
+The latest global estimates indicate that the number of children in child labour has risen to 160 million worldwide – an increase of 8.4 million children in the last four years, according to UNICEF and ILO

 ![girla_working](https://github.com/obotx/open-source-robotics/assets/168444623/be746a09-8798-42ab-a7c6-2ea2503d6184)